 Our bead is dry and beautifully shiny with the three coats of glaze.
 Now we can insert the 4mm bead cores (grommets).
 I am using Aileene’s tacky glue for this.
 You can use regular school glue if you’d like, but I feel like the Tacky Glue is a little bit stringer.

 Apply a thin line of glue around the bead hole, and be sure to get some inside the bead so that the core stays in place.
-You can wipe off any excess glue If you’d like.
-If you get any glue bunched up in the center hold of the bead, you can use your bamboo skewer to clear it out.
+You can wipe off any excess glue if you’d like.
+If you get any glue bunched up in the center hole of the bead, you can use your bamboo skewer to clear it out.
 Allow the glue to dry completely and now you have beautiful Euro Style beads to make yourself a gorgeous piece of jewelry.

 If you liked this tutorial, head over to my YouTube channel and click Subscribe!